 These plans usually require that employees contribute a portion of their regular paychecks for their retirement.
 This percentage can vary, but many plans allow workers to contribute up to 15 percent of every paycheck to retirement savings.
-Companies then invest these dollars in a range of stocks, bonds and other investment vehicles.
-Most employees have the option of directing their dollars in specific directions, to help the dollars grow based on the employees need.
-Many employers will, at the end of the year, make a contribution, called a matching contribution, to the savings of their employees.
-This helps workers grow their retirement dollars at an even faster clip.
+Companies then invest these dollars in a range of stocks, bonds, and other investment vehicles.
+Most employees have the option of directing their dollars in specific directions, to help their money grow based on their needs.
+Many employers will make a contribution, called a matching contribution, to the savings of their employees.
+This helps workers grow their retirement dollars even faster.

 Understanding how your employer's retirement savings plan works is important.
-You need to do everything you can to make sure that you've saved enough money for your retirement years.
-An important step in this process?
-Studying your employer's retirement savings plan and then using that information to maximize the money you can save each year.
+To ensure you've saved enough money for your retirement years, the first step is to study your employer's retirement savings plan and then use that information to maximize the money you can save each year.

 Defined benefits plans